jplind79/RCAT/docs/usecase3.rst

 In the key *variables* we specify in this example *pcape* (a specific model version of CAPE) available on 3 hourly time resolution.
-If only models will be analyzed set *'obs'* to None.  *'regrid to'* is set to the coarser grid of the two models and data is interpolated using the *bilinear* method.
+If only models will be analyzed set *'obs'* to None.

 Specify region(s) in the *regions* key for which statistics will be selected, and finally plotted, for.
+See *src/rcatool/utils/polygon_files* for available regions.

 ::